toshiro-en-miyamoto/uxui/figma/courses/basic/findings.md

 - Visualizing user research.
 Storyboards are easier to understand than long user research reports.
 Digital storyboards also give stakeholders a simple format to review and share feedback.
 - Handoff.
 UX storyboards help developers and other team members understand the user’s journey from their perspective.
 They also add context to wireframes and mockups design choices.

+## Product design vs. UX design

+[Product design](https://www.figma.com/resource-library/what-is-product-design/): Focuses on the **strategy** and **direction** of a produce, ensuring vision, goals, and features align with the target audience, including:

+- competitive analysis;
+- detailed road-mapping;
+- feature prioritization;
+- market research.

+Product design also can be characterized as follows:

+- **Broad context**.
+Product designers work at the intersection of business strategy, project management, and user-centric design, ensuring the product aligns with both user needs and business goals.
+- **Greater sway**.
+Product designers help shape the product roadmap, making decisions that prioritize features and functionality that maximize ROI.
+- **Long-term vision**.
+Product design supports long-term business goals and overall company strategy.
+Companies like Atlassian and Spotify focus on scalability in their designs, using tools like variables to maintain consistency as they grow.

+UX design: Focuses on the **user experience** within a product, creating user-friendly interfaces and pleasant interactions, including:

+- comprehensive user research;
+- UI organization and labeling;
+- useability testing and feedback;
+- wireframing and prototyping.

+UX design also can be characterized as follows:

+- **Short-term focus**.
+UX designers often zero in on improving specific features or flows within a current sprint, prioritizing immediate improvements to user experience.
+- **Narrower scope**.
+The UX design process is centered on creating a seamless and intuitive user experience with less emphasis on the broader business context.
+- **Less influence**.
+UX designers focus on understanding and representing the needs of the end user, relying heavily on research and testing to inform their designs.